terroo/terroo.github.io/_posts/2024-05-27-x8664-assembly-tutorial-with-gnu-assembler-gas-for-beginners.md

 ---

 ## Installation
-To install the GNU Assembler (GAS) you must install the [binutils] package (https://www.gnu.org/software/binutils/), which includes the as assembler (part of the GNU Binutils toolset).
+To install the GNU Assembler (GAS) you must install the [binutils](https://www.gnu.org/software/binutils/) package , which includes the as assembler (part of the GNU Binutils toolset).

-You can download it directly from the page: <https://www.gnu.org/software/binutils/> or use your package manager, for example in [Ubuntu](https://terminalroot.com.br/tags #ubuntu):
+You can download it directly from the page: <https://www.gnu.org/software/binutils/> or use your package manager, for example in [Ubuntu](https://terminalroot.com/tags#ubuntu):
 ```bash
 sudo apt install binutils
 ```

-On Windows you must use [MinGW](https://terminalroot.com.br/2022/12/como-instalar-gcc-gpp-mingw-no-windows.html) and do [download here](https:/ /sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.28/) from binutils.
+On Windows you must use [MinGW](https://terminalroot.com/how-to-install-gcc-gpp-mingw-on-windows/) and do [download here](https://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.28/) from binutils.

 ---